DockHealth/dockhealth-api/WEBHOOKS.md

    - The hash signature begins after the scheme, `v1=`, and is an HMAC hex digest signature of a SHA-256 hash of the entire notification payload (JSON body), using the webhook’s `secret` as the key.
    - The developer must split the header on the commas (,) and verify the signature by constructing their own signature following the same rules and confirming that it matches the signature sent by Dock Health.
+   - IMPORTANT: HTTP headers are case-insensitive!
+     You should do a case-insensitive match when looking for the Dock (and any other) headers!

 Example (real header will not include linebreaks):